 in a very foreign tongue.

-Acknowledgements: This process is most directly influenced by my work with Joanna Powell Colbert and her Gaian Tarot and Mellissae Lucia and her Oracle of Initiation.
-James Wells’ wisdom on question generation inspired the question asking prompts.
+Acknowledgements: This process is most directly influenced by my work with Joanna Powell Colbert and her Gaian and Herbcrafter Tarots, and Mellissae Lucia and her Oracle of Initiation James Wells’ wisdom on question generation inspired the question asking prompts.
 All my work is influenced by Rachel Pollack and her Shining Tribe is a great deck to wander with.